 This carriage procession will probably be the public’s best chance to see the two on their wedding day.

-I wish to learn more about this cake.
+I wish to learn more about the flowers

 Royal weddings usually mean royal fruitcake, which, gross.
 Thank goodness this pair is bucking tradition in favor of flavor, because can you imagine actually eating a royal fruitcake during your watch party?

-Instead, they’ve asked Claire Ptak, a California-born and now London-based pastry chef, to “create a lemon elderflower cake that will incorporate the bright flavours of spring,” the palace announced.
+Instead, they’ve asked Claire Ptak, a California-born and now London-based pastry chef, to “create a lemon elderflower cake that will incorporate the bright flavours of spring,” the palace said in March.
 “It will be covered with buttercream and decorated with fresh flowers.”

 Markle knows Ptak, having interviewed her before for her lifestyle website, The Tig.
 The pastry chef, who owns Violet Cakes in London, “focuses on using seasonal and organic ingredients in her cakes,” the palace announced.
 “Prince Harry and Ms. Markle are looking forward to sharing the cake with guests at their wedding at Windsor Castle on May 19th.”
 Geez, how big is that cake gonna be?

 Getting inside the chapel, which fits about 800, is another matter.
-Aside from the obvious royal names (Queen Elizabeth, Prince Charles, etc.), there has mostly been a lot of speculation about potential high-profile guests.
+Aside from the obvious royal names and family, there has mostly been a lot of speculation about potential high-profile guests.

 Serena Williams, who is tennis royalty, is a friend of Markle’s.
 The Foo Fighters have been mentioned in British tabloids.
 (The band played at Harry’s Invictus Games in 2014.)
 And Elton John has rescheduled two shows that originally fell on the wedding weekend.
 His reasoning?
 A “scheduling conflict.”